 - Attend a natural gardening workshop.
-Metro and Oregon State University Extension Service offer free classes to help you grow healthier plants while reducing the use of chemicals in your garden.
+East Multnomah SWCD and the Clackamas Master Gardeners offer free classes to help you grow healthier plants while reducing the use of chemicals in your garden.
 Click here for details.

 USE – Use only what you need.

 - Apply only what your lawn and garden needs.
 Over application can kill beneficial soil microbes and insects.